Johnson County Court Records

 Marriage Licenses

 The County Clerk issues marriage licenses from the main courthouse in Cleburne.
-Applicants must appear together with valid identification.
+Both applicants must appear together with valid identification.
 Current fees are:

 • Standard license: $81.00 (cash)